-SoHo is a mecca for artists and other creative types in NYC.
+Soho is a mecca for artists and other creative types in NYC.
 This neighborhood was at the very center of the avant-garde scene in the 1960s.
 Today, the area has a more upscale feel, with homes that go for a median price of $2.2 million.
-Visitors often enjoy a perpetual sense of déjà vu in this neighborhood, which was used for the filming of several popular films including Men in Black, Spiderman, and Ghost.
+Visitors often enjoy a perpetual sense of déjà vu in this neighborhood, which was used for the filming of several favorite films including Men in Black, Spiderman, and Ghost.
 In early 2014, Rhianna joined the celebrity elite in SoHo, renting a duplex penthouse for $39,000 a month.
 Other SoHo celebrities include Dakota Fanning, Justin Timberlake, and Samuel L. Jackson.

 The Convenience of Midtown

 Midtown was the third most expensive neighborhood in NYC in 2012, with a median sale price of more than $1 million.
 Midtown’s great appeal is its convenience.
 Grand Central Station on the east side and Penn Station on the west side put the entire city at residents’ feet.
 Midtown East offers a relatively quiet retreat in the evenings, with a population that drops from 200,000 during the day to just 40,000 at night when many local highlights close shop.
 Celebrity residents include Tommy Hilfiger, Kim Cattrall, and Goldie Hawn.

 Chelsea is a hot New York destination for the young and hip.
 Home to the picturesque Highline, numerous art galleries, and a busy nightlife, this area features many coveted high-rise apartments, lofts, and brownstones.
 The median sale price in 2012 was more than $964,000.
 Chelsea’s notable residents include Cameron Diaz, Harrison Ford, and Kelsey Grammer.